UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 Are there any current or future possible concerns with the way the price identifier is defined?

 * It could be determined that the scaling is not appropriate in the event of overwhelming failure of the option.
-This would happen if we achieved too few integrations or if we had an unexpected number of integrations from one particular team.
-The latter can be remedied by the voting power of the DVM, as discussed above.
+This would happen if we achieved too few integrations or if we reach the goal too quickly.
 * Additionally, there is the potential for ambiguities to present that have not been considered at the time of writing.
 In this case it will be up to the DVM to determine the resolution of those ambiguities.
 We anticipate hitting the ceiling, so it is possible that any ambiguities that arise will be non-significant.
 * It is possible that over the course of the KPI option, UMA could determine there are other products they would like to prioritize that are not defined in this UMIP.
 In that case, another KPI option can be launched to include that product.

 Are there any concerns around if the price identifier implementation is deterministic?

-* No?
+* No